CSC207-2023Y-UofT/course-project-hrmanagement/README.md

 ### Payroll Feature

-The payroll feature streamlines salary calculation, employee data management, and timesheet integration.
+The tests feature streamlines salary calculation, employee data management, and timesheet integration.
 It provides a user-friendly graphical interface for efficient interaction and computation of salaries for both employees and managers.

 #### Key Functionalities

-The key functionalities of the payroll feature include:
+The key functionalities of the tests feature include:

 ##### Salary Calculation
-The core functionality of payroll is to calculate salaries for employees and managers.
+The core functionality of tests is to calculate salaries for employees and managers.
 This feature calculates employee salary based on the number of days and hours worked.
 It uses role-specific hourly rates and includes an option for adding bonuses.

 ##### Employee Data Management